PandasThumb/pandasthumb.github.io/_posts/2025/2025-08-03-worst-scopes-article-ever.md

 <blockquote>[S]upposed experts presented some of the following topics as proof.
 Many are still used, but the scientific evidence actually supports creation, not evolution.
 Consider the claims and our brief responses.</blockquote>

 The “supposed” experts included half a dozen professors of geology, zoology, agriculture, and education from the Universities of Chicago, New Jersey, and Missouri, Johns Hopkins, and Harvard, as well as the State Geologist of Tennessee (the location of the trial), and, for good measure, a rabbi.
 Their combined testimony, available <a href="https://profjoecain.net/scopes-monkey-trial-1925-complete-trial-transcripts/">here</a>, runs to 35 closely argued pages.
 It is an admirable document, including among other things the use of molecular biology (in the form of serology) to show that whales are related to hoofed animals.
 And of course none of it was “presented” at the trial, but merely deposited without being presented to jury, since the judge (in a sense, correctly) regarded it as irrelevant to whether Scopes had broken the law.
-But consider now the individual claims as summarized and allegedly refuted by CRI:
+But consider now the individual claims as summarized and allegedly refuted by <strike>CRI</strike> ICR:

 <blockquote><strong>Claim</strong>: Evolution from simple cells to complex life, bacteria to man, is a fact.